iJoy Tornado Nano Review

 - Some leaking if you don’t set up your wicks right on the RBA.

-The iJoy Tornado Nano was provided to us for the purposes of this review by Heaven Gifts.
+The iJoy Tornado Nano was provided to us for the purposes of this review by VaporDNA.
 As always, this review will offer a completely honest appraisal of the device.

 What You Get